anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * SQS max object size is 256kb (more if using extended lib), KDS is  1MB, and KDF is 128MB at destination
 * Kinesis streams for fast log and data intake and processing, real-time metrics and reporting, real-time data analytics, complex stream processing. read and replays records in same order, many apps can read from the same kinesis data stream, 1MB payload, data deleted after retention period, ordering of records is preserved at shard level, provisioned vs. on-demand mode with replay capability

+Security:

+* Encryption in-flight using HTTPS
+* Server-side encryption with KMS
+* SQS queue access policy
+* Client-side encryption is allowed, but must be implemented manually
+* VPC endpoint provided through an interface

 ### 1.3 IoT

 * Device gateway: entry point for IoT devices to AWS